Sydenham, London: Local area

 Sydenham is divided into several localities:

 Sydenham Hill in the Boroughs of Lewisham and Southwark runs alongside Dulwich and Sydenham Woods on one of the highest points of Greater London being 112 metres above sea level.
 From here, the City of London skyline is visible.
 Sydenham Hill has an abandoned railway tunnel from the Crystal Palace and South London Junction Railway located within the Woods.
-Another railway tunnel (one of the longest in Britain being 1,958 metres) goes beneath on the Chatham Main Line with Sydenham Hill station at the London end serving both Sydenham Hill and the College area of Dulwich.
+Another railway tunnel (one of the longest in Britain at 1,958 metres) goes beneath on the Chatham Main Line with Sydenham Hill station at the London end serving both Sydenham Hill and the College area of Dulwich.

 Upper Sydenham is also located on Sydenham Hill and is a part of the Parish of St Bartholomew.
 It is diverse both racially and in terms of income; the central section of Kirkdale was Sydenham's original High Street.
 Renamed "Kirkdale" in 1936, the area now has a small range of shops including Tesco Express, local pubs and off-licences.
 Sydenham School is located on Dartmouth Road with Forest Hill Library and Forest Hill Pools alongside Thorpewood Avenue.
 Green Flag awarded Sydenham Wells Park, the location of the once famous Springs is one of the largest parks within the postcode.

+In the area where West Hill (later renamed Westwood Hill) and Crystal Palace Park Road raise in elevation and eventually meet, many fine villas were built in the latter half of the nineteenth century.
+Designed in revival architectural styles, fashionable at the time, most of the properties were three or four stories high and large enough to attract more affluent residents.
+UK Census records suggest that many employed one or more live-in domestic staff.
+One of the more unusual residential streets, due to its circular arrangement is Charleville Circus, subject of an in-depth One-place study.
 Upper Sydenham is also the location of the Sydenham Park allotments, the Sydenham electricity sub station which had a major fire in 2008 and the Sydenham Hill estate.

 Lower Sydenham & Bell Green is the location of the Sydenham Community Library, formerly run and funded by the local council.
 Alongside to the library is Home Park and the Home Park estate.
 The Bridge Leisure Centre is located on Kangley Bridge Road, near to Lower Sydenham railway station and an industrial estate home to Clarkes coach company, many other businesses and the Beckenham and Sydenham Cricket Ground.
 Bell Green retail park houses the Sydenham Gas Works and a large Sainsbury's superstore, formally part of the Savacentre brand.
 Other retailers include B&Q, Currys PC World, Next (with Costa Coffee), Aldi and McDonald's among others.
 The section of Kangley Bridge Road that runs south of Lower Sydenham Station is in the London Borough of Bromley and provides land for local employment.